kmunirpm/tinyapp/README.md

 ## Getting Started

+- Open terminal window and clone this project using command git clone git@github.com:kmunirpm/tinyapp.git
-- Install all dependencies (using the `npm install` command).
+- Browse to the download directory and install all dependencies (using the `npm install` command).
-- Run the development web server using the `npm start` command.
+- Run the web server using the `npm start` command.

 ## Testing the Code